• Home

 A very hardy plant that does best in full sun, culinary sage is beautiful in any zone 4-9 garden.
 Make sure you put it in an area that has good drainage.

 Though it does best in sunny spot, it will tolerate a partial shade exposure.
-There are a few different varieties, so be sure to check the hardiness of the type you buy to make sure it will survive in your climate.
+There are a few different varieties, so check the hardiness of the type you buy to see if it will survive in your climate.
+Learn how to grow sage here.

 10. Lemon Verbena